 Cabrera also told attendees humorously that, with each donation, “You actually cut a check to your own employer.
 That’s a little bit crazy.
 Stay crazy!”

-Staff and faculty of the College of Health and Human Services gathered for a group photo at the reception.
+Above: Staff and faculty of the College of Health and Human Services at the reception.
 Photos © Risdon Photography